Assessment of Student Learning Outcomes

 Assessment of Student Learning Outcomes at Macomb Community College

 Macomb Community College is committed to continuous educational improvement through assessment.
 The assessment cycle at Macomb includes assessing the students’ achievement of course, program, and Common Degree Outcomes (CDOs) and using the data to improve student learning.
-As part of this commitment to continuous improvement through assessment, Macomb Community College has joined 40 other colleges as a BETA site for the Voluntary Framework of Accountability (VFA).
+As part of this commitment to continuous improvement through assessment, Macomb Community College participates in the Voluntary Framework of Accountability (VFA).
 The VFA project is dedicated to providing metrics for community colleges to help share important information to all interested parties.

 Macomb has followed the National Institute for Learning Outcomes Assessment Transparency Framework for providing assessment information.
 For information on Macomb’s assessment activities, click on the links in the left-hand column.